 - Secure connection

 - The trust store file is not found due to an incorrect path, or the trust store password is not valid

 - Review the application log or add javax.net.ssl.debug=ssl to the application properties on CloudHub and confirm that the application does use the custom trust store and can successfully access the AS400 certificate

 - AS400 version is older than 7.1 and works with old syphers not supported by the JVM.

 - This would be a very good reason to seriously consider the OS upgrade.

 The above configuration will help customers securely connect to IBM i (AS400) from Mulesoft CloudHub apps.
 The same method could be used for leveraging a custom trust store for any other Mulesoft connectors that do not support the standard Mulesoft TLS context.
-Keep an eye for an upcoming AS400 connector release 2.1.4 where developers will be able to configure standard Mulesoft TLS context.
+Keep an eye out for an upcoming AS400 connector release 2.1.4 where developers will be able to configure standard Mulesoft TLS context.
 Feel free to reach out if you have very specific AS400 or Mulesoft connectivity requirements – our Professional Services team is always ready to help!